 Another common mistake is failure to present your home at its best at valuation time.
 A dirty, cluttered home may unintentionally reflect a lack of maintenance and care, potentially impacting the professional’s perception when inspecting and appraising your home.

-The last incorrect assumption that you should avoid is overestimating the value of home improvements.
+The last incorrect assumption you should avoid is overestimating the value of home improvements.

 Keep avoiding these common pitfalls in mind as you prepare for your property valuation.
-They can significantly affect your selling price, and being aware of them can help you better prepare before the valuer’s visit.
+They can significantly affect your selling price, and knowing them can help you better prepare before the valuer’s visit.

-What to Expect During the Valuation of Your House
+What to Expect During the Property Valuation of Your House

-The process of home valuation can seem daunting, but it’s actually quite straightforward once you know what to expect.
-It typically starts with the valuer visiting your house to thoroughly inspect its interior and exterior.
+The home valuation process can seem daunting, but it’s quite straightforward once you know what to expect from your property’s assessment.
+It typically starts with a site inspection of the property for records to be taken of the interior and exterior.

 The aspects looked at during a home valuation of a house include property information like: